WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 You can also configure many cloud storage providers in this way.
 :::

-:::details
+::::details
-### My country/ISP is blocking/censoring TOR, how can I use Wasabi?
+### My country/ISP is blocking/censoring TOR, how can I use Wasabi with TOR bridges?

 Tor bridges, also called Tor bridge relays, are alternative entry points to the Tor network that are not all listed publicly.
 If you suspect your access to the Tor network is being blocked, you may want to use bridges.